carodew/carodew.github.io/README.md

 - `img/proprietary/`
 - `_posts/_proprietary/`

-Git will also ignore the old stuff that I once thought was cool but is now embarassing:
+Git will also ignore the old stuff that I once thought was cool but is now embarrassing:

 - `_removed`

+### Images

+New projects need images.
+Specifically:

+- Thumbnail – represents the project on the homepage.
+157 × 102
+- Don't forget about the mobile view.
+That would be no bueno.
+- Project page – most images are 741 x whatever height. usually 402